Newport station (Hudson–Bergen Light Rail)

+The station opened on November 18, 2000 as part of an extension of the original operating segment of the Hudson–Bergen Light Rail.
+At the time of opening, the Hudson–Bergen Light Rail and PATH stations were both known as Pavonia/Newport.
+However, both were changed to Newport in the early 2010s.
 In January 2019, it was announced that connecting New York Waterway ferry service would be restored in the summer of 2019 at a new rebuilt pier.
-Ferry service was discontinued in January 2014 due to deteriorating pier conditions.
+Ferry service was previously discontinued in January 2014 due to deteriorating pier conditions.
 The Hudson River Waterfront Walkway to Hoboken Terminal also had been recently completed allowing access to the ferry services at the terminal from Newport.